Highgate

-The area is divided among three London boroughs: Haringey in the north and east, Camden in the south and west, and Islington in the south and east.
-The postal district is N6.

 History

 A view of Highgate, John Constable, 1st quarter of 19th century.

 Historically, Highgate adjoined the Bishop of London's hunting estate.
 Highgate gets its name from these hunting grounds, as there was a high, deer-proof hedge surrounding the estate: 'the gate in the hedge'.

 The bishop kept a toll-house where one of the main northward roads out of London entered his land.
 A number of pubs sprang up along the route, one of which, the Gatehouse, commemorates the toll-house.

 Hampstead Lane and Highgate Hill contain the red brick Victorian buildings of Highgate School and its adjacent Chapel of St Michael.
-The school has played a paramount role in the life of the village and has existed on its site since its founding was permitted by letters patent from Queen Elizabeth I in 1565.
+The school has played a role in the life of the village and has existed on its site since its founding was permitted by letters patent from Queen Elizabeth I in 1565.

-From 1853 to 1940 the London Diocesan Penitentiary was sited on North Hill in Highgate.
+From 1853 to 1940, the London Diocesan Penitentiary was sited on North Hill in Highgate.
 The area north of Hampstead Lane and east of the High Street was part of Hornsey parish and also later the Municipal Borough of Hornsey, and the seat of that borough's governing body for many years.